 She is an active community volunteer, working most notably with animal rescue groups to find homes for abandoned animals and also participating in mission work through her church.

 A native of Raleigh, Casey moved to the Triad as a teenager and attended Northwest High School in Greensboro.
 She graduated from magna cum laude from N.C.
 State in 2008, earning bachelor’s degrees in Spanish and International Politics with a minor in Middle Eastern Studies.
 She earned her juris doctor with honors in 2011 from the UNC School of Law.
 In the same year, she was admitted to the N.C.
 State Bar.

 Casey is vice president and founding member of the N.C.
 Association of Women Attorneys’ Piedmont Triad Chapter.
 She is a member of the N.C.
 Bar Association, where she serves as a council member for the Workers’ Compensation Section.
 She is also a member of the N.C.
 Advocates for Justice, and the Young Lawyers Association.

-Casey lives in Greensboro with her husband, Charles, and their three daughters.
+Casey lives in Greensboro with her three daughters.